Can I cycle with my baby in a sling, wrap or baby carrier?

 Will I be prosecuted if I cycle with my baby in a sling?

-As far as I am aware, at the time of writing no one in the UK has been prosecuted for cycling while carrying their baby in a sling, papoose, wrap or carrier.
+As far as we are aware, at the time of writing, no one in the UK has been prosecuted for cycling while carrying their baby in a sling, wrap, or carrier.

-If you’re happy with that, (or you are cycling in a place where the Highways Act does not apply – in the UK that is very few places!) then here’s some more information to help you make an informed decision.
+Ultimately, it is up to you to decide whether you feel comfortable cycling while carrying your baby, knowing it may be against the law.
+If you’re comfortable with this, or if you are cycling in a place where the Highways Act does not apply (unadopted or privately owned roads - very few in the UK), then here’s some more information to help you make an informed decision.

 What does the sling, wrap and baby carrier industry say?

-The safety instructions that come with baby slings and carriers all carry warnings about not using them for sports and other activities.
+The safety instructions provided with baby slings and carriers consistently warn against using them during sports or other physical activities.

-Baby Carrier and sling manufacturer Boba have some more comprehensive information on their website which includes the follow advice:
+Additionally, Baby Carrier and sling manufacturer Boba offers more detailed guidance on their website, which includes the following advice:

-The Sling A Baby website has this graphic to illustrate activities to avoid when wearing a baby sling.
+Slingababy has a graphic to illustrate activities to avoid when wearing a baby sling:

-So, is it safe to cycle with my baby in a sling or papoose?
+So, is it safe to cycle with my baby in a sling or wrap?

-This is the million dollar question.
-I cannot answer it for you.
+This is the million-dollar question, and it’s one we cannot answer for you.

-BabyBjorn’s advice that their carrier should not be used “during sports or other leisure activities” is vague.
-Cycling down to the road to the shops is neither a sport nor a leisure activity.
-However going for a walk along a footpath on a Sunday afternoon is a leisure activity and playing chess is considered by some a sport.
+Each parent must determine what they consider to be a risky activity.
+For example, BabyBjorn advises against using their carrier “during sports or other leisure activities,” but this guidance is somewhat vague.
+Cycling down the road to the shops isn't typically seen as a sport or a leisure activity, yet going for a walk along a footpath on a Sunday afternoon is considered leisure, and some even consider playing chess a sport.

-But does cycling down a protected cycleway require specialist safety equipment? (bearing in mind that there is no legal obligation to wear a cycle helmet in the UK).
+The advice from Boba and Action Baby Carriers, which suggests avoiding activities that require specialist safety equipment—like climbing, cycling, or horse-riding—makes sense if you're doing something like mountain biking or BMX.
+However, does cycling along a protected cycleway require specialist safety equipment?
+It’s worth noting that there is no legal obligation to wear a cycle helmet in the UK.

-Each of us has our own perception of what is risky, and each of us makes countless decisions each day on how we parent.
-What one persons decides is the right answer for them, may not be the right answer for someone else.
+Ultimately, each of us has our own perception of risk, and we all make countless decisions each day about how we parent.
+What feels right for one person may not be the right choice for someone else.

-Below I’ve listed a few things to think about to help you decide whether cycling with a sling or baby carrier is right for you and your family.
+Below, we’ve listed a few things to consider to help you decide whether cycling with a sling or baby carrier is suitable for you and your family.

 Questions to answer before deciding on whether to cycle with your baby in a sling or carrier